Search

 In September of 2006, the elected government of Thailand was overthrown.
 In April of 2007, YouTube was shown the door.
 That’s right - YouTube has (yet again) been banned in an entire country.

-Of course, based on YouTube’s behavior in Brazil and Turkey, it may just be a matter of time before the company gives in.
+Of course, based on YouTube’s behavior in Turkey, it may just be a matter of time before the company gives in.
 If that should happen, the minister of the Information and Communications Technology Ministry assured Reuters that all will be forgiven.

 “When they decide to withdraw the clip, we will withdraw the ban,” said Sitthichai Pookaiyaudom.